 Sambawan Island is one of the many hidden gems and beautiful places in the Philippines.
 Located in Biliran province in the Visayan region, this paradise is made up of interconnected islets featuring towering rocks and a white-sand beach.

-Its main island is home to visitors, with a single resort and camping tents as well as cottages for day trips.
+Its main island is home to visitors, with a single resort, camping tents, and cottages for day trips.
 Here you can become a beach bum or dive in the nearby coral gardens, have a seafood feast, or climb up to the viewing deck, which provides a good view of both ends of the island as well as a spectacular spot for watching sunrise or star gazing at night.

 From here, it’s possible to island hop to other islands in Biliran as well.

 By Lotte from Phenomenal Globe

 El Nido is one of those places on earth that is difficult to describe.
 It’s just too beautiful to find the right words to do it justice.
-The sharp limestone cliffs, the incredible blue, crystal-clear water, the dreamlike beaches, El Nido pretty much is paradise on earth.
+With the sharp limestone cliffs, the incredible blue, crystal-clear water, and the dreamlike beaches, El Nido pretty much is paradise on earth.

 Well, actually, the area around El Nido is what you need to explore.
 While the village itself is nice too, I highly recommend going on a tour to explore this unbelievable place.

 By Eloise from Ms Meeting Adventures

-This small town in the Mountain Province is definitely one of the most beautiful places in the Philippines that I have been.
-It is the perfect “out of town” getaway if you want to escape the hustle and bustle of the city life.
+This small town in the Mountain Province is definitely one of the most beautiful places in the Philippines that I have been to.
+It is the perfect “out of town” getaway if you want to escape the hustle and bustle of city life.